 Forget Black Friday.
-If you want to score deals without dealing with crowded stores and long lines, Cyber-Monday is for you.
-Last year alone shoppers spent more than $1 billion on Cyber-Monday alone, according to an IBM Benchmark study.
-So if you're ready to get clicking read our insider tips, and start saving online on Cyber-Monday and all holiday long.
+If you want to score deals without dealing with crowded stores and long lines, Cyber Monday is for you.
+Last year shoppers spent more than $3 billion on Cyber Monday alone, according to Adobe Digital Insights.
+So if you're ready to get clicking read our insider tips, and start saving online on Cyber Monday and all season long.

 Step 1: Get Ready